The Very Group: Locations

 The Very Group's headquarters is Skyways House, a £31 million renovated aircraft hangar, situated in Speke, south Liverpool.

-Order processing for The Very Group is primarily undertaken in the Metropolitan Borough of Oldham, particularly at the Shaw National Distribution Centre, a warehousing and returns centre in Shaw and Crompton, Greater Manchester.
-It comprises six former cotton mills Lily 1, Lily 2, Newby, Rutland, Ash and Dee.
+Order processing for The Very Group is primarily undertaken at the 'Skygate' facility based in Kegworth, Derby with a smaller number of large items distributed from Bryn Lane, Wrexham.
+The old distribution centre at Shaw, Oldham comprised six former cotton mills Lily 1, Lily 2, Newby, Rutland, Ash and Dee.
 Subsequently, Rutland, Ash and Dee mills have been demolished and replaced with new purpose made buildings.
 It is one of Europe's largest retail distribution centres.
 The Very Group processes returns at Raven Mill in Chadderton.

 On 9 May 2006, the company announced the closure of three warehouses in Eccles, Wigan and Worcester.
 These closures have taken place, with all operations being transferred to their Shaw and Crompton site.
 Around 1,200 jobs were lost from the closures, but further jobs were created at the Shaw National Distribution Centre.

 In 2016, The Very Group launched a 12400 sqft training, conferencing and wellbeing facility for its Liverpool HQ staff, calling the building "The Cube".